Text by James Koole

 Armed with $50 million from the Government of Canada thought the Canada Strategic Infrastructure Fund (CSIF), a further $50 million from the Province of Ontario via a program to fund transit expansion, and $80 from York Region, the consortium has started working towards building a fully integrated, regional rapid transit network.

-A month later, on October 16, 2005, further routes and extensions were added.
+A month later, on October 16, 2005, two routes were added.
 Viva Purple was stretched east to McCowan and two new lines came on stream at the same time offering those in Vaughan and Unionville Viva service.
 Vaughan residents saw the addition of Viva service from Martin Grove and Hwy 7 to Downsview subway station via York University.
 Unionville commuters gained new service to Don Mills subway station on the TTC’s Sheppard line.
+Buses operated via Don Mills, Finch (stopping at Seneca College), Gordon Baker, Pharmacy, Denison, Warden, and from there following the VIVA Purple route into Markham.
+At the west end, VIVA Orange extended from Highway 7 and Martin Grove in Vaughan via east on Highway 7, south on Jane and into York University.
+The service continued south on Keele and Sheppard to link with the TTC at Downsview station.

 Viva has some features unique to transit systems in the GTA.
 Firstly, they use GPS tracking and scheduling to allow riders to know not only when a vehicle is scheduled to be at a stop, but its actual arrival time.